The Howe Cup is the United States’ largest squash event for women and an annual team championship tournament run by US Squash.

 4. Rating guidelines to describe the A, B, C, and D divisions are given below and will be strictly enforced.
 A player’s rating is her US Squash end of season rating.
 A player may play at or above her US Squash established rating level, but not below.
 Appeals for exceptions will be reviewed and approved by the Women’s Committee in consultation with US Squash.
 If a player is found to be playing below her skill level without approval, penalties will be determined by the Women’s Committee in consultation with US Squash.

 The rating guidelines below will be strictly enforced.

 - B division – 3.3-4.01

 - D division – below 2.8

-5. There is no age limit to players in the tournament.
+5. Girls younger than high school (below 9th grade) will be ineligible to play.
 No team may have more than two juniors (U-19 players).

 6. In the event that the number of teams must be limited, teams will be accepted in the following order:

 • One Regional team per skill level division